 In Brazil, our Virtual Youth Development Centre in collaboration with Enactus is aiming to skill up 1 million young people over the next five years.
 And in Kenya, in collaboration with social venture network , Unilever Kenya will launch a multi-platform campaign to train and recruit at least 10,000 young people into the retail business with the aim of helping them become profitable and digitally-enabled retailers.

 In the UK, our apprenticeship scheme is providing valuable learning as we expand similar programmes in other countries around the world.

 Young apprentices leading the way in the UK

 We’re moving towards our commitment in a variety of other ways.
 By inspiring young people to engage with our shared global challenges using the United Nations’ Sustainable Development Goals as a framework.
-By mobilising them to take action on the things they care about through our Take Action hub .
-By equipping them with 21st-century skills: critical thinking, creativity, collaboration and communication.
-And by advocating for a different approach in the secondary education system so that young people leave school better prepared for work.
+By mobilising them to take action on the things they care about through our .
+By equipping them with 21st-century skills like critical thinking, creativity, collaboration and communication.
+And by advocating a different approach in the secondary education system so that young people leave school better prepared for work.

 Harnessing the power of our brands